ThanhNam-Tech/im-learning-fr-/Lec 2 ML Model.md

 still the examples of estimating the feeling of one who report something.
 ### 🧠 Insights & Reflections
 As a vietNamese student, I had learnt about these mathetic problems deeply, so These informations just remind me, nothing too new
 ### 🤔 Questions I Had
 none.

+## Lec 2.6 ML Model Process pt4
+ -> videos is short ( 3 mins) and include the relevant use of how a AI model can.

+ ## Lec 2.7 ML Model Process pt5
+-> a conclusion about those previous steps that he has demonstrated.

+## 2.8 Data to Classes pt1
+-> Data to classes means how data should be classified by AI
+### 📊 Real-World Examples
+-> how the email that tagged with spam/ relevant in your DM box.

+## 2.9 Data to Classes pt2
+So in the very early state, when you want to build a model, like reading articles then point out the main idea is about A or B, you should made a function which decided by a group of human, who try to classify and process the information.

 # All The Questions I Had In Lec 2
 ### 2.1